5ony/OBSWebSocketAHK/README.md

 The received data contains the full response from OBS in AutoHotKey object format.
 For the data format, consult the [OBS websocket documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md)

 Every request is implemented with parameters.
 Object parameters handle AHK objects, but there is one exception; AHK's true and false values are only shorthands for 1 and 0 values.
-To circumvent this, true and false values should be handled as strings, and a modified JSON.ahk will convert every (!) string "true" and "false" values to JavaScript's true and false values.
+To circumvent this, true and false values should be handled as strings.
+To help this, you can use the Boolean() helper function (see example below).

-Note that because of this limitation, you cannot use "true" or "false" strings as string values when sending requests to OBS.
+This library will convert every (and I mean EVERY) string "true" and "false" values to JavaScript's true and false values.
+Note that because of this limitation, you cannot use "true" or "false" strings as text values when sending requests to OBS.

 For example muting the microphone:

 ```
+obsc.SetInputMute("Mic/Aux", true) ; this will throw error

 obsc.SetInputMute("Mic/Aux", "true") ; this is the way

-obsc.SetInputMute("Mic/Aux", true) ; this will throw error
+obsc.SetInputMute("Mic/Aux", obsc.Boolean(true)) ; this is even better
 ```

 ## ⚡ Event handling